 You Shed Thousands of Dead Skin Cells

-According to the AAD, humans shed between 30,000 and 40,000 skin cells every day, and where they lurk, dust mites follow.
+Humans shed about 500 million skin cells every day, and where they lurk, dust mites follow.
 “Dust mites love to feed off our dead skin,” Young says.
 “Share a bed with someone, and you’re doubling those numbers.
 And for those who toss and turn in their sleep, as well as those who sleep with little or no clothing on, expect additional skin shedding due to all that rubbing against your linens.”

 Showering at night to slough off dead skin cells and wearing clean pajamas will help keep dead skin cells off your sheets.
-“Dead skin cells make up 75% of the dust in our homes,” Nogales-Hernandez says.
-“Taking these precautions will keep your whole house cleaner.”
+“Taking these precautions will keep your whole house cleaner," Nogales-Hernandez says.

 You Sweat During the Night

-The average adult produces one liter of sweat, 10 grams of salt, and 40 grams of sebum (equivalent to four pats of butter) throughout the course of a day.
+The average adult produces a considerable amount of sweat, salt, and sebum throughout the course of a day.
 “Since adults usually get between seven and nine hours of sleep a night, much of these body soils will transfer to your sheets,” Jennifer Ahoni, a senior scientist at Tide, shares.
-And according to Young, “Sweat contains a large number of bacteria and yeast, which can transfer to other parts of your body, resulting in bacterial folliculitis, yeast, and fungal infections like ringworm.”
+And according to Young, sweat is full of bacteria and yeast, which can result in bacterial folliculitis and fungal infections like ringworm.

 If you sleep under heavy covers, crank the thermostat up at night, or if you just normally perspire a lot, you should be washing your bedding twice a week.
 “And be sure to shower after exercising and before climbing into bed,” Young adds.